Episode 17: Fatu Sillah - How'd you learn to love your body?

 “I woke up one day and thought I am beautiful as I am”

 Colourism Is Often An Inside Job - I guess this was a conversation about intergenerational trauma.
-How families pass on harmful norms because that’s what they themselves have inherited and how Fatu has learned to view these people in her own life with compassion.
-Yet she speaks out, to family and community so that those beliefs are not passed on to the next generation.
+How families pass on harmful norms because that’s what they inherited and how Fatu has learned to view those people in her own life with compassion.
+Yet she speaks out, so those beliefs are not passed on to the next generation.

 A beautiful discussion and especially powerful considering the depth of experiences that Fatu has had to reconcile.